The College of Biological Sciences is pleased to solicit applications for the 2017 Moos Graduate Research Fellowship in Aquatic Biology.

 Applications will be judged on the quality and creativity of the proposed research.
 Finalists will be invited for in-person interviews to be conducted during the week of April 17, 2017 and final selections will be made shortly thereafter.
 The two recipients may be required to present their findings at a suitable meeting of the Board of Directors of the Freshwater Society.

-Noon, March 25, 2016 (firm).
-To apply, students should send a single pdf with all parts of their proposal and arrange for their adviser to email a letter of support (see below) to:
+Noon, Friday, March 24, 2017 (firm).
+To apply, students should email a single pdf with all parts of their proposal and arrange for their adviser to email a letter of support (see below) to:

 Requirements of the proposal

 - Project Description (3 pages maximum not including citations, single-spaced, 12-point font, 1-inch margins) to include:

 - Student’s Name, Graduate Program, Title of Research Project.

 - Summary of your overall dissertation research and description of what has been your most interesting finding so far.